emoncms/emoncms/docs/gettext.md

 ### 5) Generate the locale for your language.

-The supported locales can be found in '/usr/share/i18n/SUPPORTED'.
+Currently emonCMS seems to detect the system lenguage in order to show translations, the supported locales can be found in '/usr/share/i18n/SUPPORTED'.
 Open the file to see the supported languages and character sets:

     $ sudo nano /usr/share/i18n/SUPPORTED

-For example there are multiple lines for en\_US
+To change linux lenguage you need to reconfigure the locales and pick from the list the UTF-8 for the desired lenguage

+    $ sudo dpkg-reconfigure locales

+You will see multiple lines for all the lenguagues, assuming (as an example) you are translating to en\_US you should pick always the UTF-8 (8-bit Unicode Transformation Format):

-    en_US.UTF-8 UTF-8
+    [X] en_US.UTF-8 UTF-8
-    en_US ISO-8859-1
+    [ ] en_US ISO-8859-1
-    en_US.ISO-8859-15 ISO-8859-15
+    [ ] en_US.ISO-8859-15 ISO-8859-15

 To generate the locale for the default character set, run the following:

     $ sudo locale-gen en_US